 Conclusion

-There are different types of business laws that affect online businesses.
+Different types of business laws affect online businesses.
 They include trademark law, copyright law, privacy laws, employment law, etc. For example, trademark law is the right to control the use of a brand name, logo, slogan, and other symbols.
 Copyright law allows people to create works and share them with others.
 Employment law refers to rules that employers must follow.
 Privacy law protects the personal information that we store online.